 Moving Email to the Cloud?
 Cyber Resilience is a Must

-However, organizations' tendencies to rely exclusively on single cloud service providers for day-to-day operations have exposed them to undue risk.
-With services such as Office 365, organizations are not only putting all their eggs in one basket: they are putting all their eggs in the same basket that everyone else is putting all their eggs.
+Australia is now well-served with cloud services providers, with Amazon and Microsoft Azure now located onshore.
+However, the tendencies of some organisations to rely exclusively on single cloud service providers for day-to-day operations have exposed them to undue risk.
+With services such as Office 365, they are not only putting all their eggs in one basket: they are putting all their eggs in the same basket that everyone else is putting all their eggs.

 The volume of users on cloud-based email services such as Office 365 means there is more malware created for these environments.
 Criminals know they have only one lock to pick to gain access, so they focus their attention on these email cloud services because of the potentially large payoff.

 As more businesses move email and data to Office 365, there’s an increased need to protect against malicious or accidental loss of data.
-Mimecast's latest Email Security Risk Assessment (ESRA) report, an aggregated analysis of tests that measure the efficacy of widely-used email security systems globally, including Office 365, illustrated the scope of the problem.
-Of the more than 232 million emails inspected, organizations' existing email security systems missed more than 26,000 malware attachments, 53,000 impersonation attacks and 23,000 dangerous file types.
+Our March 2019 Email Security Risk Assessment (ESRA) report, an aggregated analysis of tests that measure the efficacy of widely-used email security systems globally, including Office 365, illustrated the scope of the problem.
+Of the more than 232 million emails inspected, existing email security systems missed more than 26,000 malware attachments, 53,000 impersonation attacks and 23,000 dangerous file types.

 What You Really Get From Office 365

-It’s not only email data breaches, human error or technical error that can cause downtime for an organization.
-Well-reported and widespread Office 365 outages—the most recent of which took place in Europe in mid-January—highlight what can happen when email data becomes unavailable.
-As more organizations move to Office 365, we’re likely to see South Africa featuring on Downdetector’s outage map.
+It’s not only email data breaches, human error or technical error that can cause downtime for an organisation.
+Well-reported and widespread Office 365 outages — one of which took place in Europe in mid-January — highlight what can happen when email data becomes unavailable.
 Outages pose serious productivity risks to users who rely on SaaS monocultures to support their operations.

 Even more concerning is the possibility that employees will turn to their unsecure personal Gmail or Yahoo Mail accounts when Office 365 goes offline.
 You then have absolutely no control over email activity.

 Important data stored on Office 365 can also be lost due to accidental or malicious deletion or ransomware.
-If your organization doesn’t have an independent backup in place, and deleted data passes through short term folders such as the Recycle Bin, Deleted Items folders or retention policies without being recovered, it is lost forever.
+If you don’t have an independent backup in place, and deleted data passes through short term folders such as the Recycle Bin, Deleted Items folders or retention policies without being recovered, it is lost forever.

 How Can You Improve Cloud Email Resilience?

-Increased adoption of email cloud services is a welcome development in the South African business sector and will support organizations as they strive for greater agility and scalability.
+Increased adoption of email cloud services is a welcome development especially in the small-to-medium business sector and will support these organisations as they strive for greater agility and scalability.
 But putting all your eggs in one basket—the same basket as everyone else—leaves you exposed to a broad range of cyber risks that can have a debilitating effect on your operations.

-Using a third-party provider and having an effective cyber resilience strategy provides a safety net and enables organizations to quickly return to standard operations without losing critical data or productivity.
+Using a third-party provider and having an effective cyber resilience strategy provides a safety net and enables you to quickly return to standard operations without losing critical data or productivity.